paul-vautier/birdnest-assignement/README.md

 └── resources
 ```

-To start the application, you must have a running redis database, or have Docker installed on your computer and run `docker compose up` (may change depending on your system)
+To start the application, you must have a running redis database, or have Docker installed on your computer and run `docker compose up` (may change depending on your system).

 You must then configure you keyspace notification in the redis-cli using : `config set notify-keyspace-events KEhx`, enabling notifications on key expiration and HSet modifications

 Application lifecycle :